Where is Area Code 726?

 History of the 726 Area Code

 The 726 area code was introduced as an overlay to the 210 area code in an effort to accommodate the expanding population and the subsequent demand for additional telephone numbers.
 This overlay method was employed after authorities determined that a split process—creating a separate geographic code—would be less efficient for residents and businesses.
-The Public Utility Commission of Texas guidelines supported the overlay approach to minimize disruption, ensuring that existing phone numbers could remain intact without necessitating widespread changes across local communities.

 Below is a concise timeline of key milestones: